What is POS?

 Traditionally, the POS system is where a customer makes a payment in exchange for goods or services.
 Payment terminals, touch screens, and a variety of other hardware and software options are used to enable the transaction.

-POS system scenario in Nepal.
+POS system in Nepal

 Today, however, the point of sale is often referred to as the point of service, given that POS is no longer just about processing sales.
 Modern POS systems are at the heart of food and beverage operations large and small, helping to enhance the customer experience and streamline business operations.POS systems allow food and beverage operators to process orders and maintain financial control of their business, through cash management and integration with payment service providers.